 As its name suggests, Fiordland national park is famous for its breath-taking fiords, rising from the surrounding Tasman Sea to its enormous sheer cliffs, punctuated by its lush rainforest.
-Of these fiords the most famous is Milford Sound, dubbed the eighth natural wonder of the world, as well as the smaller Doubtful, and Dusky Sounds.
+Of these fiords the most famous is Milford Sound, dubbed the eighth natural wonder of the world, as well as the smaller Doubtful, and Dusky Sound.
 Fiordland national park is also famous for its amazing hiking and walking tracks, such as the Milford track, Hollyford track, or the Routeburn track.
-While a great walk, the hike can get quite wet from local climate conditions, so be sure to bring wet weather gear while hiking.
+While a great walk in the National park, any hike even a short walk, you can get quite wet from local climate conditions, so be sure to bring wet weather gear while hiking.

 Highlights: Milford Sound

-Milford Sound is one of New Zealand‘s most celebrated landmarks, with its spectacular scenery punctuating the already pristine wilderness of New Zealand’s south island.
-Milford Sound, or Piopiotahi in its Māori name, is a fiord located in the south west of New Zealand’s south island, running 15km inland from the Tasman Sea.
-The region surrounding Milford Sound is uniquely shaped by its distinctive environmental conditions, which has the highest amount of annual rainfall of anywhere in New Zealand, and some of the highest in the world.
-This climate has shaped the fiord in a distinctive way, with its huge vertical cliffs punctuated by rolling waterfalls making for a dramatic vista, regardless of rain of shine.
+Milford Sound is one of New Zealand ‘s most celebrated landmarks, with its spectacular scenery punctuating the already pristine wilderness of New Zealand ‘s south island.
+Milford Sound , or Piopiotahi in its Māori name, is a fiord located in the south west of New Zealand ‘s south island, running 15km inland from the Tasman Sea.
+The region surrounding Milford Sound is uniquely shaped by its distinctive environmental conditions, which has the highest amount of annual rainfall of anywhere in New Zealand , and some of the highest in the world.
+This climate has shaped the fiord in a distinctive way, with its huge vertical cliffs punctuated by rolling spectacular waterfalls making for a dramatic vista, regardless of rain of shine.
 This deluge of fresh water also has the effect of turning the surrounding sea an inky black colour, with the runoff from the surrounding forests staining the top layer of fresh water much like a tannin.